Have you considered using a marketing tracking system?

 Do you wonder if anyone follows the links you send?
 And what happens when they get to your website?

 Have you looked into marketing automation systems and been floored by the cost?
-And overwhelmed by the complexity?
+And are you overwhelmed by the complexity?

 There’s an easier way.